mitchellciupak/mitchellciupak/README.md

 # Hi, I'm Mitchell 👋.
 I'm a DevOps/Cloud Engineer at NTT DATA.
 Here you can check out some of my projects.
 Take a look at the other organizations that I manage or am apart of to see my open source contributions, mjc-s specific projects, or my archived repos.
-I also write articles and blog on Medium, so check me out there at https://mciupak.medium.com/ if you're interested!

 ## Certifications:
 <img align="left" alt="AWS Certified SysOps Admin Associate" width="65px" src="https://images.credly.com/size/680x680/images/f0d3fbb9-bfa7-4017-9989-7bde8eaf42b1/image.png" />